tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 ![PrintScreen](/assets/Logo/Logo_01.png)

-To upload or update your logo, follow these steps.
+To upload ou update your logo, follow these steps.

 1. In the account options, expand the current account using the **▾** symbol.
 Then, select _**Your sale information**_.